 It is usually the responsibility of the applicant to ensure that the appropriate checks in the Country where they lived are sought.
 Not all countries provide criminal record information, and where they do, the nature and detail of the information provided varies from country to country.
 Advice on the criminal record information which may be obtained from overseas police forces, published by the Home Office, is on GOV.UK.
+Where this information is not available, we will seek alternative methods of checking suitability and/or undertake an overseas risk assessment that supports informed decision making on whether to proceed with the appointment.
+In addition, we will always undertake an online search of individuals who have lived or worked outside the UK.

 In addition to the above, for teaching positions, we may request from the applicant, a letter of professional standing from the professional regulating authority in the country in which the applicant has worked.
 Advice about which regulatory or professional body applicants should contact is available from the UK Centre for Professional Qualifications (UK CPQ).
 Where available, such evidence can be considered together with information obtained through other pre-appointment checks to help assess their suitability.
 Holding a teaching qualification (wherever it was obtained) does not provide suitable assurances for safeguarding purposes that an individual has not been found guilty of any wrongdoing or misconduct, and/or is suitable to work with children.
-Where this information is not available, we will seek alternative methods of checking suitability and/or undertake a risk assessment that supports informed decision making on whether to proceed with the appointment.
+Where this information is not available, we will seek alternative methods of checking suitability and/or undertake an overseas risk assessment and an online search that supports informed decision making on whether to proceed with the appointment.
 Although sanctions and restrictions imposed by another regulating authority do not prevent a person from taking up teaching positions in England, we will consider the circumstances that led to the restriction or sanction being imposed when considering a candidate's suitability for employment.
 Further information can be found in DfE Guidance: Recruit teachers from overseas.